lucas-santoni/blog.geographer.fr/content/dawg-ctf-pwn.md

 ```

 There is a comment that tells us how the binary was compiled.
 It is a 32-bit,
 with no PIE and stack protection disable.
-We have no information regarding ASLR
+We have no information regarding
-but this challenge is not worth many point so we guess it is disabled.
+ASLR.

 The `get_audition_info` function is the vulnerable one.
 Indeed, `gets` is
 insecure and leads to a stack-based buffer overflow.
 Lucky us, we will not even